th2-net/th2-check1/README.md

 The value will be interpreted as time unit defined in _cleanup-time-unit_ setting. _The default value is 60_

 #### cleanup-time-unit
 The time unit for _cleanup-older-than_ setting.
-Available values are MILLIS, SECONDS, MINUTES, HOURS. _The default value is SECONDS_
+The available values are MILLIS, SECONDS, MINUTES, HOURS. _The default value is set to SECONDS_

 #### max-event-batch-content-size
 The max size in bytes of summary events content in a batch defined in _max-event-batch-content-size_ setting. _The default value is 1048576_